The 9 behavioral glasses you need to make a success out of your social intranet

 We are heavily influenced by our physical environment.
 So make sure to also facilitate the required change for an online platform like Plek in the offline environment.
 Are there thresholds and distractions?
 Take them away.
 For example, if your colleagues are on the road a lot, make sure the social intranet is available on mobile.
 Use the physical environment as a helper: organize a training at people's workplace.
 They'll bump right into it and it will take them only a little bit of time and effort to participate.

 We're addicted to email and WhatsApp (even though we really don't want to be).
 If you agree with each other to use the social intranet as the primary means of communication from now on, this doesn't mean you will no longer receive any emails and WhatsApp messages from colleagues.
-The path we always take is to simply reply via email or WhatsApp.
+The to we always take is to simply reply via email or WhatsApp.
 The right way is to make an effort and transfer the conversation to the social intranet..

 Behavioral change is often achieved by means of a nudge.
 Think of the ferry behind Amsterdam Central Station: there's a red area and a green area, without any explanation.
 Still, people know where to stand.
 A nudge in terms of the adoption of your social intranet is, for example, to use the platform as the startup page - company wide.